7 min read

 Although alcohol isn’t highly recommended, not even in small quantities, it doesn’t mean it has to affect your health massively.
 It still means that it’s essential to have a healthy balanced diet, get enough movement and sleep, and address your emotional needs.
 This is how you improve your way of life.

-And to boost your immunity and metabolism, make sure to include these foods into your diet that will support your overall health:
+And to boost your immunity and metabolism, make sure to include these foods in your diet that will support your overall health:

 • Root vegetables